This roasted cauliflower is charred in the oven with rosemary and parmesan and comes out so sweet and savory you’ll want to make it for every meal.

 What to Serve Roasted Cauliflower With

-You can serve the cauliflower steak in lieu of meat, making it a fantastic vegetarian meal for meatless Monday or to serve vegetarian friends at a dinner party.
+You can serve the cauliflower steak in lieu of meat, making it a fantastic vegetarian meal for meatless Monday or to serve vegetarian friends at a dinner party, especially if you’re serving courses.

 Like this recipe?
 We’d love for you to share it on Pinterest.
 Click to follow our Pinterest boards so you can find all our recipes!